LuminanceHDR/LuminanceHDR/README.md

 Dependencies
 ------------
-Please, refer to the INSTALL file
+Please, refer to the [INSTALL.md](.github/INSTALL.md) file

 Compiling the sources
 ---------------------
-Please, refer to the INSTALL file
+Please, refer to the [INSTALL.md](.github/INSTALL.md) file

 Contact and Links
 -----------------
-All comments and suggestions concerning this package or implementation of particular algorithm are welcome.
+All comments and suggestions concerning this package or the implementation of particular algorithms are welcome.

-For bugs, or feature request, please refer to the BUGS file
+For bugs, issues or feature requests, please refer to the [BUGS](.github/BUGS) file

 See also:
 * [PFStools](http://www.mpii.mpg.de/resources/pfstools/)